IntelLabs/causality-lab/README.md

 # Causality Lab

-This repository contains research code of novel causal discovery algorithms developed at Intel Labs, common baseline algorithms, and classes for developing and examining new algorithms for causal structure learning.
+This repository contains research code of novel causal discovery algorithms developed at Intel Labs, as well as other common algorithms, and classes for developing and examining new algorithms for causal structure learning.

 ## Table of Contents